Garden and Grounds

 On Easter Sunday morning, March 23, 1913, Mrs. Joslyn took her friends to the green house to view her orchid collection.
 That afternoon, one of the city’s worst tornados destroyed the greenhouse, much of the Castle grounds, and a wide swath of Omaha.
 While the orchids survived the tornado itself, a hard freeze followed on the heels of the tornado, destroying the collection.

 George donated the remnants of the greenhouse to the City of Omaha and built, in its place, a small, six-sided clapboard summer house.
 To its east side was a grape arbor and squirrel house.

 Birdhouses and bird feeding stations were placed throughout the Castle grounds, thoughtfully located near plants favored by various birds for food and nesting.

 The estate grounds were the first to be designated a landmark affiliate site when the Nebraska Statewide Arboretum was established in 1996.

-Today, landscape restoration is underway: seasonal flower beds, perennial plants and bushes.
-In time, two ponds forming a figure eight, spanned by a footbridge at the narrow point, will reappear.
-Another goal is to rebuild the greenhouse.
+Today, landscape restoration is underway: seasonal flower beds are tended as are perennial plants and bushes.
+The majestic trees are well cared for and many new trees have been planted.
+In time, two ponds forming a figure eight, spanned by a footbridge at the narrow point, will reappear as will the greenhouse.

 The Joslyn Castle Trust and its members, have been working to restore every detail of the lavish estate for many years.
-It invites membership for those who want to support a piece of living history in the heart of Omaha.
+It invites membership and support from those who want to support a piece of living history in the heart of Omaha.